writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 > Before starting to build your integration, you must create a new APP through the [Developer Portal](https://developer.rocketlawyer.com/my-apps) and inform the Rocket Lawyer team using the [Partner Requests Portal](https://rocket-lawyer.atlassian.net/servicedesk/customer/portal/10).

 # Step 2: Choose a Template
 In this step, you will retrieve a list of available document templates from the RocketDocument API.
-If you want, you can also obtain a thumbnail image and an HTML preview for a specific template, allowing you to display template options within your custom UI.
+You can also obtain a thumbnail image and an HTML preview for a specific template, allowing you to display template options within your custom UI.

 > **Request Templates**
 >